ska-telescope/developer.skatelescope.org/src/getting-started/getting-started.rst

   * And look at the `operational flow <https://confluence.skatelescope.org/display/SE/Observation+Management+and+Controls+Agile+Release+Train?preview=/74743196/74743245/OperationalFlow-v2.pdf>`_.
 The goal here is to find out where your team fits in the organisation, but with a bit more detail than we had time for in week one.

 * Look at the `Module Decomposition <https://confluence.skatelescope.org/display/SWSI/Views%3A+Module>`_ of the SKA, and learn how this maps to the different `GitLab project </en/latest/projects/list.html>`_.
-* Read the `Architectural Decision Process <policies/decision-making>`.
+* Read the :doc:`/policies/decision-making`.
 This process is how we can change and update our architecture, as we find out more about the system we're implementing, or as we need to adopt new technology.
 All developers are able to reason about the architecture of the system; you'll need to know the process.

 What are your skills?
 *********************